jimmikaelkael/GLSL-playground/README.md

  - ambient occlusion (not SSAO, but rather based on heightmap)
  - lighting (spherical harmonics)
  - skybox (cube and sphere map)
- - simple pixel shader demo (full screen quad)
+ - pixel shader demos (full screen quad geometry)

 The demos are using three.js, a JavaScript 3D Library which makes WebGL simpler: http://threejs.org